MedSafetyBench: Evaluating and Improving the Medical Safety of Large Language Models

 We observe that the attack succeeds within a few hundred iterations of the optimization and the model generates prompts violating the AMA principle specified in the input prompt.
-We collect the generated prompts and filter out duplicates and those that are irrelevant to the corresponding principle via manual inspection.
+We collected the generated prompts and filtered out prompts that were duplicates or that were irrelevant to the corresponding principle via manual inspection.
+This yielded 900 harmful prompts, spanning all nine principles of medical ethics.
+We refer to the harmful medical requests generated by \llamatwosevenbchat{}{} as \medharmllamatwo{}.

-The \medharm{} dataset consists of 1,742 harmful medical prompts, spanning all nine principles of medical ethics.
-The dataset is evenly divided into a training set and test set.
+The number of prompts associated with each principle is shown in Table~\ref{table:med-harm-number-prompts}. \medharmgptfourfull{} and \medharmllamatwofull{} are each divided evenly into a training set and test set by randomly splitting prompts into two sets, stratifying by the nine principles of medical ethics.
+The test sets, referred to as \medharmgptfour{} and \medharmllamatwo{}, make up \medharm{} and the training sets are used to create safety demonstrations, as described in the next section.